Chipotle Peppers: A Complete Guide to Flavor, Uses, and Buying Tips

 Key Features to Look For

-• Smell: Fresh chipotle should have a strong, smoky aroma.
-If it smells stale or rancid, it may not be fresh.
+• Smell: Fresh chipotles should have a strong, smoky aroma.
+Avoid stale or rancid scents.

-• Color: The peppers should be dark red or black with no signs of mold or discoloration.
+• Color: Dark red or black with no mold or discoloration.
+Canned versions should be uniform in color.

 Best Uses and Target Audience